ken1882/AngelicaFisher/README.md

 2. Launch DMP version of the game, and change process audio output to virtual output as follow, set the volume to 100.
 <img src="https://media.discordapp.net/attachments/251324194854273026/1317132069964611584/image.png?ex=675d9254&is=675c40d4&hm=dd68945d72ee4c1578b4fc96a72171226b1422a0ab858b43169e14d4dafafe33&=&format=webp&quality=lossless&width=807&height=249">

 3. Starting the program and go to settings, change the `Audio Input` to virtual input, `Audio Output` to your output device (e.g. speakers, earphones...), you can click the play button next to it to test the device selected.
+If you setup correctly, **you should be able to hear the game audio still.**
 4. Inside the game, mute BGM and change the SE to max volume.
 And go to fishing.
 5. Back to the index page of the program, click the Start/Stop in bottom-right corner, profit.